openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * one Credential of a particular Credential Configuration and Credential Dataset;
 * multiple instances of a Credential of a particular Credential Configuration and Credential Dataset, each with distinct cryptographic materials.

-The Client can send several consecutive Credential Requests to obtain multiple Credentials with varying Credential Configurations or Credential Datasets.
-If the Access Token allows the request for multiple Credentials, the Client has the flexibility to determine the sequence in which these Credentials are requested.
+The Client can send several consecutive Credential Requests to obtain multiple Credentials with the same or different Credential Datasets.
+If the Access Token allows the request for multiple Credentials, the Client has the flexibility to determine the sequence in which they are requested.

 ## Binding the Issued Credential to the Identifier of the End-User Possessing that Credential {#credential-binding}